 Muscle Building and Protein

 If you’re into bodybuilding or exercise, you probably know that proteins are made up of molecules called amino acids.
-There are lots of these amino acids and though the body produces some on their own, we need to get the rest from our diets.
+There are lots of these amino acids and though the body produces some on its own, we need to get the rest from our diets.
 In this way, amino acids are basically essential building blocks for our bodies.

 Lots of people believe that the more proteins you have, the more muscle you’ll build.
 This is not quite true.
 It’s exercise that builds muscle and new tissues.
 The amino acids in the proteins just help the body to repair tissues and build all of that new muscle.